honedlabs/table/README.md

-# Honed\Core
+# Table
-Honed\Core is a fullstack datatable and search query builder package for Laravel, with a companion Vue frontend composable using the InertiaJS HTTP protocol specification.
+Honed is a fullstack datatable and search query builder package for Laravel, with a companion Vue frontend composable using the InertiaJS HTTP protocol specification.
 It provides an elegant API to define tables, columns, actions and refiners for your data.

 ## Table of Contents
 - [Installation](#installation)